pankod/superplate/documentation/docs/storybook.md

 :::caution

-Related plugins adds by CLI if chosen during project creating phase.
-If you want to add plugin afterwards, you can follow instructions after be sure to install.
+Selected UI framework plugin adds by CLI during the project creating phase.
+You can follow instructions at the below, if you want to add UI framework later.

 :::